USRSE/documents/transparency-log.md

 ## Code of Conduct Reports and Responses

-Updated as of June 30, 2022.
+Updated as of January 27, 2023.
 Reports listed in reverse chronological order.

+### November 7, 2022

+A member reported receiving an unusual unsolicited direct message in the US-RSE Slack workspace in September.
+The reporter did not reply and no action was taken.
+On November 7, 2022, the same member reported a second Slack direct message from the same user.
+This unsolicited message consisted of a 56s audio recording.
+After reviewing the content of the message, the SC determined in consultation with the reporter that no action was warranted at the time.
+The two incidents have been noted for context in case future incidents involving the reported individual occur.

 ### May 9, 2022